 Spotting the signs of autism in a young child is challenging because their behaviours can also simply point to shyness or a completely normal delay in learning some behaviours.
-That said, the earlier autism can be diagnosed, the better.
+That said, early diagnosis of autism can be better for the child's development.
 Of course, only a doctor can diagnose this, and there is likely no need to worry as children develop at different rates.

 After 12 months

-If after 12 months, your baby has not reached certain developmental milestones that other children have, this may point to the early signs of autism.
+If after 12 months of age, your baby has not reached certain developmental milestones that other children have, this may point to the early signs of autism.
 On the other hand, these signs might simply indicate a slight delay in learning these skills, so it is important to get a professional diagnosis.
 Be on the lookout to see whether your child struggles with any of the following:

 Smiling or laughing